 |I bet in the past you’ve heard that you shouldn’t bathe your dog often, perhaps even not at all?
 This was quite common a few years ago, especially with terrier people who believed terriers were not supposed to be bathed at all.
 Shampoos, in the past, were largely based on tar and sulphur but they have come a far way since then.|

-Bathing your dog at home is very effective, cheap and the sensible thing to do in order to remove the allergens from the coat and skin.
+Bathing your dog at home is a very effective, cheap, and sensible thing to do in order to remove the allergens from the coat and skin.
 Bathing provides immediate relief and the guideline is to bath your itchy dog at least once a week.

 Avoid shampoos with:

 Added dyes or colourants